appuio/techlab/labs/04_deploy_dockerimage.md

 4. Select Pods

-**Hint** To Create your own Docker Image to run on OpenShift, you should follow these best Practices: https://docs.openshift.com/container-platform/3.5/creating_images/guidelines.html
+**Hint** In order to create your own container image to run on OpenShift, you should follow these best practices: https://docs.openshift.com/container-platform/3.5/creating_images/guidelines.html

 ## Examine the created resources
 When we first executed `oc new-app appuio/example-spring-boot` OpenShift created some resources for us in the background.
 These are required to deploy this docker image: